PhitNest/phitnest/README.md

 Commits made to submodules will be automatically propogated up to the monorepo via GitHub actions.

 If your changes are not part of a submodule (I.E. dart-analysis configs, eslint configs, jest-helpers, tsconfigs, monorepo files), just commit your changes directly to the monorepo.

+### TypeScript Development

+Add the Prettier plugin to your IDE.
+This will automatically format your code on save, and will help you avoid formatting errors.